-Recycling Water & Wastewater Approximately half of the total water demand is reused
+Recycling Water & Wastewater Approximately 60% of the total water demand is reused

 alt text